Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Euroa has five active public transport stops operating currently.
-These include a mix of train and bus services.
-Seven different routes service these stops, collectively offering 82 weekly passenger trips.
+Euroa has five active public transport stops offering a mix of train and bus services.
+These are served by three routes that together facilitate 50 weekly passenger trips.
+Transport accessibility is limited, with residents generally residing 925 meters from the nearest stop.

 Frequently Asked Questions - Transport